vtex-apps/search/docs/Banner.md

 # Banner

-A simple banner with that can configured to appear depending on the context of the search.
+Banners is the Intelligent Search feature that displays banners on the search results page of the customer, depending on the context of the search.

 ## Before you begin